 “I said, give me the fucking keys!”
 Martha said.

 “You’re being a baby.
 Give me the keys!”

 Martha continued to annoy Monica, as Monica drove home.

 “I asked you to do one thing, and you couldn’t do it,” Martha said.
 “Don’t ask me to do anything for you again.
 Now, pull over and let me drive the rest of the way home.
 Are you going to let me drive?”

 “For the last fucking time, no!”
 Monica yelled.

 “Don’t fucking talk to me like that!”

 Martha slapped Monica on the side of the head in a drunken rage.
-This caused Monica to swerved the car and she hit her parents’ garage door as a result.
+This caused Monica to swerve the car and run into their parents’ garage door.

 “Look what you did,” Martha said.

 “Fuck you!”
 Monica said.
 “You hit me while I was fucking driving!”